makersacademy/rps-challenge/README.md

 PLAYER ONE: rock, COMPUTER: paper
  => :lose
 ```
 In this sample ```game.result``` prints out the Player/Computer choices in the terminal.
-I have done this so that we can see the computer's choice, because c1.weapon_select is random.
-But I have removed terminal output in the final code.
-It's not necessary because player and computer choices are displayed on the '/result' webpage.
+I have done this so that we can see the computer's choice, because ```c1.weapon_select``` is random.
+But the final code does not print out Player/Computer choices in the terminal.
+It's not necessary because Player/Computer choices are displayed on the '/result' webpage.

 **Improvements that are possible**

 * Make webpage attractive
+* Some refactoring of code between P1 and P2.
+(String to symbol conversions)
 * Implement 2 player option
 * Improve app.rb tests